 MGT 111 Introduction to Business Organization (3-0) 3 hrs.
 Introduces the nature of business and the environment in which it operates.
 Forms of business ownership, introduction to operative and facilitating facets of business operation, management, marketing, accounting, statistics, business law, finance, investments, insurance and labor-management relations.
-IAI BUS 911
+IAI BUS 911 labor, legal, political, and cultural; and the impact on the U.S. economy and business.
+MGT 150 Business Math (3-0) 3 hrs.
+Introduces arithmetic as a tool of business.
+Topics include fractions, decimals and percentages, computations of interest, bank discounts, depreciation, commissions, compound interest, payrolls and taxes and graph and chart design.
+Students must score satisfactorily on a mathematics placement test prior to registering for this course.

 MGT 115 Introduction to International Business (3-0) 3 hrs.
 Provides introductory concepts, principles and practice of the international business environment.
-The issues include the nature of international business; international organizations and monetary systems; the various foreign forces such as labor, legal, political, and cultural; and the impact on the U.S. economy and business.
+The issues include the nature of international business; international organizations and monetary systems; the various foreign forces such as